July 10, 1882—August 19, 1975

 Ima Hogg’s former home, Bayou Bend, is now a wing of the Museum of Fine Arts, Houston, dedicated to the American decorative arts.
 It is open year round, welcoming thousands of visitors every year to its collection of furnishings, silver, ceramics, and painting.

-The Varner-Hogg Plantation, which Ima Hogg donated to the state in 1957, is now a Texas Historical Commission property.
+The Varner-Hogg Plantation State Historic Site, which Ima Hogg donated to the state in 1957, is now a Texas Historical Commission property.
 Visitors can see the majestic plantation house, pecan orchards, numerous original outbuildings, and outdoor features including James S. Hogg’s bathtub, second owner Columbus Patton’s cemetery, and sugarcane mill ruins.

 Winedale, located in Round Top, is a division of the Dolph Briscoe Center for American History at The University of Texas at Austin.
 Winedale preserves and makes accessible its research collections of nineteenth-century buildings and their period furnishings, sponsors public programs, and serves as a conference site for nonprofit educational groups.